wp-plugins/plugnedit/readme.txt

 Current HTML Editors build pages without organization, PlugNEdit organizes your data into objects that can be moved and placed as desired.
 Plug N Edit works more link a windows program then a HTML Editor.

+= Can members use the editor =

+Editor and Administrator roles may use the editor to build pages

 = What is CKEditor and how does it work with plugnedit =

 CKEditor is a HTML editor much like the WordPress visual editor, however it work with plugnedit to extend the formatting options in the Drag & Drop